-1. The student makes a written appeal to the MSW program director within 10 working days of receipt of the faculty decision.
-Copies of the appeal are sent to the MSW Field Director and the Dean of Behavioral Health Science.

-- 2. The program director appoints an ad hoc committee composed of three faculty members, at least one of which must be from the GFU MSW Program, to review the appeal and the faculty decision. - 3.
+- 1. The student makes a written appeal to the MSW program director within 10 working days of receipt of the faculty decision.
+Copies of the appeal are sent to the MSW field director and the Dean of Behavioral Health Science. - 2.
+The program director appoints an ad hoc committee composed of three faculty members, at least one of which must be from the GFU MSW Program, to review the appeal and the faculty decision. - 3.
 The ad hoc committee investigates the decision to the extent the committee believes it is necessary, which may include interviews of the student and those involved in the complaint. - 4.
 The ad hoc committee makes a decision to support, modify, or overturn the faculty decision within 30 working days of receipt of the appeal.
-Written notification is provided to the student, MSW program director, MSW Field Director, the Agency Practicum Instructor, agency contact, the student's GFU MSW Practicum Faculty, and the Dean of Behavioral Health Science.
+Written notification is provided to the student, MSW program director, MSW field director, the agency field instructor, agency contact, the student's GFU MSW field faculty, and the Dean of Behavioral Health Science.
 The decision of the ad hoc appeal committee is final.